prgaero/prgaero.github.io/project4a.md

 <a name='intro'></a>
 ## 2. Problem Statement
 In this project, your aim is to compute the 3D camera poses of a stereo sensor.
-Imagine your stereo sensor - DUO Camera is on a quadrotor facing downwards.
+Imagine your stereo sensor (DUO Camera) is on a quadrotor facing downwards.
 You can assume that the ground that the camera sees is <b>planar</b>.
-You need to collect data as a ROS bag/video while moving the sensor manually by hand or by flying the PRG Husky platform.
+You need to collect data as a ROS bag/video flying the PRG Husky platform.
 You can use the carpets in lab IRB 0108.
 Feel free to change the illumination of the room.
 Define the coordinates as $$(0, 0, 0)$$ as the starting pose (the first frame).

 <a name='implementation'></a>
 ## 3. Implementation
-You'll need to implement the following:
+You need to run the Helix trajectory from [Project 2](https://prgaero.github.io/2019/proj/p2/) and a straight line trajectory; and record a ROS Bag.
+The entire class can have one common data if you want.
+Team BRZ had the smoothest trajectory in Project 2.
+Feel free to use their quadrotor/data.
+Make sure your stereo calibration is correct.
+You need to record both camera data (and IMU if you want to).
+DUO-Camera SDK gives both raw IMU values as well as filtered attitude.
+Feel free to use it if you want.

+You will be implementing PnP

 <a name='rosnodes'></a>
 ### 3.1.
 ROS Nodes
-You need to create multiple ROS nodes to run your algorithm: one for pose estimation, another for filtering or one which does both.
+You need to create one ROS node to run your algorithm for pose estimation.
 You can have any number of nodes as you desire.

 <a name='launch'></a>
 ### 3.2.
 Launch File